BACON8ER-GAMER/ktlint/documentation/snapshot/docs/rules/standard.md

 ### Blank line between declarations with annotations

-Declarations with annotations should be separated by a blank line.
+Declarations with annotations must be separated by a blank line.

 === "[:material-heart:](#) Ktlint"